 My experience in Namibia convinced me that health and poverty issues needed to be approached from another angle.
 I realized that in order for these people to not only survive, but thrive, the ecosystems that provided for them had to be protected and managed sustainably.

-Conserving the world’s most important natural areas has always been central to CI’s work.
+Conserving the world’s most important natural areas has always been central to Conservation International’s work.
 Since our founding in 1987, we have helped to protect almost 3.4 million square kilometers (more than 1.3 million square miles) of land and sea, from Madagascar to Brazil to the Pacific Islands.

 Keeping critical natural areas free from development can sometimes be the best way to preserve the ecosystem services they provide to people, from freshwater provision to pollination.
 But protecting nature in a bubble is not the answer.
 We also need to make sure that the people who own and use the resources — whether they be local communities, global businesses or national governments — are able to benefit more from keeping nature intact rather than destroying it.